katgironpe/rails_api_template/README.md

 ### Status: WIP

-### Purpose: for API's and for teaching my students who to create SPA's.
+### Purpose: for API's and for teaching my students who want to create SPA's.

+### What's Included:

+* Sidekiq for background processing
+* ActiveModel serializer gem which should work great if you plan to use Ember.js

 ```bash
 $ git clone --depth 1 git://github.com/katgironpe/rails_api_template.git myapi